leapfrogonline/ansible-merge-vars/README.md

   1. Please write or update tests (either example-based tests, property-based tests, or both) for any code that you add, change, or remove.

+  1. Please add an example playbook or update an existing example playbook in the `examples` folder.
+These example playbooks serve as the integration tests for this plugin.

   1. Please make sure that `make test-all` exits zero.
 This runs a code linter, all of the tests, and all of the examples against all supported versions